eu-ge-ne/toy/README.md

 - Working with large files (tested on gigabyte-sized files)
 - Working with text as a sequence of Unicode grapheme clusters
-- Moving cursor according to the width of characters as rendered by a terminal emulator
+- Moving cursor according to the width of characters rendered by terminal emulators

 - Uses 256-color palette for rendering text
 - Can render whitespace characters